What is Revenue in Economics Class 11 Notes

 AR = Rs.
 160

 AR curve and price are the same.
-We know that AR equals per unit receipts, and the price is always per unit.
-Since sellers receive revenue according to price, price and AR are the same.
+We know that AR equals to per nit receipts and price is always per unit.
+Since sellers receive revenue according to price, price and AR are one and the same.

 TR = Q×P